Engage with Wayne Metro

 Q. Is childcare available during the event?

 A. No. Childcare is not available during the event and children will not be admitted into the event.
-Mothers may bring newborns (under 3 months) in a stroller or carrier.
+Mothers may bring newborns, and babies no older than 6 months in a stroller or carrier.

 Expectant and new mothers and fathers that are interested in attending the event should call Wayne Metro’s Call Center at (734) 284-6999 or (313) 388-9799.
 Spaces for this event are limited, so interested parents are encouraged to call early.

 Wayne Metro supports the following programs that provide children with nutritious meals.
 These programs are offered at various locations throughout Wayne County.